AGCCS/AGCCS-CTRL22/demesh/NodeControl.md

 Third, the host issues a `"cmd":"avrota"` with the additional key `"state":"flash"` to ask the ESP32 to forward the image to the attached AVR via the serial line using the Optiboot protocol and to finally have Optiboot to flash the new firmware.
 On success, the ESP acknowledges with the key-value pair `"state":"running"` , errors are indicated by  `"state":"halted"`.

-On host side, the overall process has been implemented in the utility [dmctrl.py](../dmctrl/) for inspection.
+On host side, the overall process has been implemented in the utility [dmctrl.py](../utils/) for further inspection.